Awire9966/AwireAPI.dll/README.md

 With This Api, All your programs can be made 10X better.

-This API made by me, will do everything!
+This API made by me, will do everything! :godmode:

 -Open a File!